homearanya/wild-coast-walks/src/pages/about/index.md

               Julia is the founding member of Spekboom Tours.
 Passionate about the great outdoors, sustainability and animals she has had a diverse career as a veterinary nurse, a teacher and environmental facilitator.
-Most days she can be found burning the trails of the Karkloof/Howick forests or helping a local schools set up a permacultural garden or library.
+Most days she is out doing recce trips of trails in the Karkloof/Howick forests or helping a local schools set up a permacultural garden or talking to pupils about the wise use of water resources.
+          - text: >-
               Spekboom Tours was established as an extension of her passions and way of life.
-After spending many happy months backpacking around SE Asia, South America, Europe and South Africa, she believes cycle touring is the best way to have an authentic experience that will expose people to a culture of green living.
+After spending many happy months backpacking around SE Asia, South America, Europe and South Africa, she believes cycle touring is the best way to have an authentic experience.
-          - text: >-
-              With 75km of spectacular trails in her backyard, it is little wonder that she had decided to sink her roots and work from her home in the beautiful Midlands town of Howick.
-If she is a little breathless when she answers the phone, you will know why!!
+              Having recently qualified as a natural history tour guide she is eager to share her knowledge and love for the KZN Midlands area with you.
+With spectacular hiking and cycling trails in her backyard of Howick she is often out exploring which may explain why she may be a little breathless when she answers her phone !
       heading1: Julia Colvin
       image:
         alt: Julia Colvin